KhronosGroup/glTF/extensions/2.0/Khronos/KHR_materials_clearcoat/README.md

 clearcoatRoughness = clearcoatRoughnessFactor * clearcoatRoughnessTexture.g
 ```

-The resulting `f_clearcoat` color is expected to have a Fresnel term blended into it as a result of the above.

 The following abstract code describes how the base and clearcoat layers should be blended together:

 ```